What Is a Life-Saving Divorce?

 A life-saving divorce is a divorce for serious reasons.
 It’s the opposite of a frivolous divorce.
 It is not an “I’m bored” divorce, or an “I feel unfulfilled” divorce, or an “I miss the party life” divorce.

 What?
-Nearly half of divorces?
-That’s not what I was told!
+About half — or more — of divorces?
+That’s not what I was told either!

 We weren’t alone.
 For decades family researchers have wondered the same thing.
 Why do people divorce?
 They’ve done a lot of surveys of divorced men and woman who reported anonymously.